Happy people visiting Machu Picchu ruins, Peru

 There are many theories as to why there are three windows.
 Your guide will discuss their and your opinions during the tour.

-Looking at Huayna Picchu from Machu Picchu
+Looking at Machu Picchu and Huayna Picchu from the famous Inca ruins

 Huayna Picchu and Machu Picchu Mountain